bvkeersop/DocumentBuilder/README.md

 - HTML
 - Excel

-`NDocument` exposes a `GenericDocumentBuilder` class that can be used to create a markdown or HTML document, it does not support Excel since it's document structure is too different. `NDocument` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`, this is done so that in the future, these can be extended with markdown or HTML specific elements.
+`DocumentBuilder` exposes a `GenericDocumentBuilder` class that can be used to create a markdown or HTML document, it does not support Excel since it's document structure is too different. `DocumentBuilder` also exposes a `MarkdownDocumentBuilder` and an `HTMLDocumentBuilder`, this is done so that in the future, these can be extended with markdown or HTML specific elements.
 For now it's recommend to use the generic `GenericDocumentBuilder` as it has the exact same functionality.

 ## Creating a document